circleci/circleci-docs/jekyll/_cci2/orb-author.md

 For technical reasons, we can not automatically push this code.
 Once complete, return to the CLI window and confirm the changes have been pushed.

-**7)** The CLI will finish by automatically following the project on CircleCI and generating the first development version fo your orb for testing (a hello-world sample).
+#### 6) The CLI will finish by automatically following the project on CircleCI and generating the first development version fo your orb for testing (a hello-world sample).
+{:.no_toc}

 You are now ready to push changes to your orb and automatically publish your orb.
 We'll go over deploying changes with semver versioning in the [Orb Publishing Process]({{site.baseurl}}/2.0/creating-orbs) docs.